 In addition, an agency's acquiescence to a continued practice is entitled to great weight in determining legislative intent.
 R.I.
 Gen. Laws § 44-30-87 was enacted in 1971 and has not been amended.
-P.L.
-1971, ch.
-8, art.
-1, § 1.
-For example, see Division Decision 1986 WL 58658 (denying refund request as untimely under said statute).
+See Division's Final Decision (10/25/85) (refund request denied as untimely pursuant to said statute).
 While the three (3) year period clearly refers to the period from the date of filing, it is a well-recognized principle that a longstanding, practical and plausible interpretation given a statute of doubtful meaning by those responsible for its implementation without any interference by the Legislature should be accepted as evidence that such a construction conforms to the legislative intent.
 Thus, if it was found that the statute was unclear, the Division's long standing interpretation is entitled to deference.
 Trice v.
 City of Cranston, 297 A.2d 649 (R.I.
 1972).